Click here for Membership Application Form.

 Have you ever thought, "Why should I invest in a Chamber of Commerce membership?"
 Or, even wondered what a Chamber of Commerce is and what it does?

-The Chamber is a voluntary organization that unites business and professional leaders and firms, thus creating a central agency that lends itself to improving business and promoting a better community.
+The Chamber is an organization that unites business and professional leaders and firms, thus creating a central agency that lends itself to improving business and promoting a better community.
 Even more importantly, the Chamber is people . . . people just like you.
 It is people who realize that through the Chamber they can accomplish collectively what no one of them can do individually.

 Now, think to yourself, "What would the Seacoast be like without a Chamber of Commerce?"
 There would be reduced efforts to attract new customers to your business, decreased help to small businesses, limited networking and cost effective advertising opportunities, and the absence of a collective group of business owners/leaders who have achieved real bargaining power.
 Those are just a few of the ways that the NH Seacoast would be poorer without the efforts of the Hampton Area Chamber of Commerce.
 The real strength of the Chamber lies in the number of members who create a pool of resources from which can be drawn ideas, energy, and finances.